-If you change the IP address, once you click Save Settings, you will need to enter the new IP address in your browser to get back into the configuration utility.
+If you change the IP address, once you click Save Settings, you will need to enter the new IP address in your browser in order to return to the configuration utility.

 Subnet Mask: Enter the Subnet Mask.
 The default subnet mask is